waldirio/rho/README.rst

 Running the scan is simple.
 Just point the rho tool to the profile to use, the facts to collect and print the results to a CSV output file.
-Optional parameters are the number of processes Ansible should use and whether or not to process the profile using ``--reset``.
-A newly created or freshly edited profile has to be processed using reset so that it creates an Ansible inventory called ``<profile name>_hosts`` that includes the working hosts matched with an auth each (the auths are chosen in the order passed in to the profile add or edit command as will be explained later).
+Optional parameters are the number of processes Ansible should use and whether or not to process the profile using ``--cache``.
+A newly created or freshly edited profile cannot be processed using cache as the program must create an Ansible inventory called ``<profile name>_hosts.yml`` that includes the working hosts matched with an auth each (the auths are chosen in the order passed in to the profile add or edit command as will be explained later).

-``rho scan --reset --profile big_test --facts data/facts_eg --ansible_forks 100 --reportfile rep.csv``
+``rho scan --profile big_test --facts data/facts_eg --ansible_forks 100 --reportfile rep.csv``

 The output is simple CSV format.
 If 'default' is the argument for ``--facts``, the csv output contains the following information: